ILIAS-eLearning/ILIAS/docs/development/contributing.md

 via the Technical Board (`@ILIAS-eLearning/technical-board`) in the discussion of the PR.

-Please make sure to understand that the ILIAS society has a [process for functional feature requests](https://docu.ilias.de/goto_docu_wiki_wpage_788_1357.html) before starting to create your PR.
+Please make yourself acquainted with the ILIAS Society's [process for functional feature requests](https://docu.ilias.de/goto_docu_wiki_wpage_788_1357.html) before starting to create your PR.
 Your PR should thus only contain bug fixes or non-functional changes to our code base.